Michaelzag/pydantic-neo4j/README.md

 ```
 ___
 + Query the graph for a single relationship.
 Lets find a manufacturer that produces a red design
++ This will be depreciated soon, use sequence query instead
 ```python
 query = RelationshipQueryModel(
     start_node_name="Manufacturer",